-This Is How Much Walking You Need To Do To Reduce Chronic Inflammation
+This Is How Much Walking You Need to Do to Reduce Chronic Inflammation

 To be clear, inflammation isn't necessarily a bad thing.
 It's your immune system's natural defense mechanism, helping detect and then attack or remove harmful bacteria, viruses, or other harmful stuff from your system.
 This inflammatory response can cause pain, redness, and swelling, although the specific symptoms depend on the injury, issue, and part of the body.

 Ideally, inflammation is temporary: your body's defense system spins up on response to a threat, then turns off once the threat is addressed.
 But sometimes, your immune system doesn't know how to turn itself off, and keeps attacking perceived threats to your body.
-This is called chronic inflammation, and it can cause be hugely harmful if untreated.
-Chronic inflammation is linked with lots of serious diseases, including type 2 diabetes, cancer, stroke, and autoimmune conditions1.
+This is called chronic inflammation, also sometimes referred to as low grade inflammation.

 Thankfully, there are ways to mitigate inflammation in everyday life: eating certain foods that fight inflammation, managing stress (which can trigger inflammation), and yes, even working out.
 And no, you don't have to commit to a daily HIIT class or train for a marathon in order to reduce your risk of inflammation.
 Experts say that walking on the reg can do a lot to keep inflammation at bay.